KotchasaanTechnologyInvention/payment_paysolutions/README.md

-# PaySolution Payment Provider for Odoo 18.0
+# Pay Solution Payment Provider for Odoo 18.0

 A comprehensive payment Provider integration module for Pay Solution, supporting secure online payments for Thailand and Southeast Asia markets.